AstraZeneca Covid vaccine wins approval from EU regulator

 “As there is reliable information on safety in this population, EMA’s scientific experts considered that the vaccine can be used in older adults.
 More information is expected from ongoing studies, which include a higher proportion of elderly participants.”

-German health authorities on Thursday recommended that AstraZeneca’s Covid-19 vaccine should be not be given to those aged over 65 due to a lack of data, in a potential fresh blow to vaccination efforts in Ireland and across the European Union.
+German health authorities on Thursday recommended that AstraZeneca’s Covid-19 vaccine should be not be given to those aged over 65 due to a lack of data.

-There is “insufficient data currently available to ascertain how effective the vaccination is above 65 years”, the vaccine committee of Germany’s main public health agency the Robert Koch Institute said in a statement.
-“The AstraZeneca vaccine, unlike the mRNA vaccines, should only be offered to people aged 18-64 years at each stage.”

 AstraZeneca’s trial data is also being challenged in the United States, where a pension fund has launched a lawsuit on behalf of investors faulting the company for including too few older people, and for a mix-up in the trial in which some participants were accidentally only given a half-dose as one of their shots.